MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-02-28-fracture-ep1.markdown

 When I picked up the guitar, I could feel my body fighting new, good use techniques with old, poor use techniques.
 From the way I sat, the way I positioned my skull on my neck, the way I automatically tensed up playing the guitar...
 It was incredible.

 Over the next several months, I worked very hard at sitting regularly and doing nothing, paying close attention to where stress appears in my body during everyday moments, while at work, while walking, while playing guitar, and more.
 The more I loosened up, the more I was able to navigate the picking for *Fracture*.
 One night in August 2015, it happened!
-I immediately started filming myself and sent it to my friend, Yehuda Kotton, [an Israeli guitarist from the band Ahvak](https://www.youtube.com/watch?v=uiX_ewhngbA) who'd also been working on learning *Fracture*.
+I immediately started filming myself and sent it to my friend, Yehuda Kotton, [an Israeli guitarist from the band Ahvak&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.youtube.com/watch?v=uiX_ewhngbA) who'd also been working on learning *Fracture*.

 Through the Alexander Technique and the practice of doing nothing, I have learned so much about myself and my habits.
 There is so much I didn't know I didn't know and I still discover new things about stress and tension in my body as I pick up the guitar and start playing.